ansys/pyensight/doc/source/calc_functions.rst

         variable or constant number

-A full set of estimated values and statistical diagnostic output are available.
-See: :ref:`StatRegVal1() <StatRegVal1>` and :ref:`StatRegVal2() <StatRegVal2>`.
+For a full set of estimated values and statistical diagnostic output, see: :ref:`StatRegVal1() <StatRegVal1>` and :ref:`StatRegVal2() <StatRegVal2>`.